 General Assembly offers short and long courses in web and mobile development, product management, data science and more, online and in-person, across 15 campuses in 4 continents.
 Focusing on the most relevant and in-demand skills across data, design, business, and...Read our Full Review of General Assembly

-Prehired offers an online part-time course with a job guarantee in software sales.
-Students will learn sales-related software in various categories like CRM, lead generation, lead enrichment, sales automation, productivity, and artificial intelligence.
-Prehired's...Read our Full Review of Prehired
+As part of its lifetime membership, Prehired offers an online part-time tech sales career launch program with a job guarantee.
+Members will learn sales-related software in various categories like CRM, lead generation, lead enrichment, sales automation, productivity,...Read our Full Review of Prehired